wsgan001/notes-to-conquer-the-world/DS Work (2).md

 - How do we deal with outliers?
 - Look into top comms ids.
 - How many users are getting more than 10 or more emails?

+## Feb 21, 2020
+- Users are getting just 1 email on avg.
+- Do we focus on just short burts?
+- Check for users between 1 and 6 count over time
+- Do users with 1 notifications have activity? courses? login?